young-steveo/bitmask.js/README.md

 ### Namespacing
 Bitwise operations are limited to 32 bits in Javascript.
-If you want to work with a large set of tags, you can group them insto sets of ~30 using namespaces.
+If you want to work with a large set of tags, you can group them into sets `<= 31` total tags using namespaces.
 ```javascript

 // example of a failure